Thought

-In their most common sense, the terms thought and thinking refer to conscious cognitive processes that can happen independently of sensory stimulation.
-Their most paradigmatic forms are judging, reasoning, concept formation, problem solving, and deliberation.
-But other mental processes, like considering an idea, memory, or imagination, are also often included.
-These processes can happen internally independent of the sensory organs, unlike perception.
-But when understood in the widest sense, any mental event may be understood as a form of thinking, including perception and unconscious mental processes.
-In a slightly different sense, the term thought refers not to the mental processes themselves but to mental states or systems of ideas brought about by these processes.
+In their most common sense, thought and thinking refer to cognitive processes that occur independently of direct sensory stimulation.
+Core forms include judging, reasoning, concept formation, problem solving, and deliberation.
+Other processes, such as entertaining an idea, memory, or imagination, are also frequently considered types of thought.
+Unlike perception, these activities can occur without immediate input from the sensory organs.
+In a broader sense, any mental event—including perception and unconscious processes—may be described as a form of thought.
+The term can also denote not the process itself, but the resulting mental states or systems of ideas.